How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

 What can you claim compensation for?

-When you claim compensation for a slip trip or fall accident, your settlement will cover you for two kids of damages.
+When you claim personal injury compensation for a slip trip or fall accident, your settlement will cover you for two kids of damages.
 General damages will cover the pain, suffering and stress that your accident, and the injuries that resulted, have caused you.
 Special damages are the part of the claim that will cover you for anything you’ve lost out on because of your injuries.
 This could include the time you’ve had to take off work or treatment that you’ve needed to pay for yourself.
 It’s really important that you keep receipts and invoices for any expenses you’ve incurred, as you’ll need proof in order for it to be covered by your settlement.